praneethgourla18/DSA-Mystic/README.md

 5. Push your changes to your forked repository.
 6. Submit a pull request to this repository.
 7. Now, it time for review (Don't worry, our team we will review your Pull Request(PR) within 12 hours.
+8. You will be featuring in our Contributors tab.

 ### Thanks for your contribution!
 ### Regards,